What’s The Best 50cc Go-Kart For Kids? (4 Karts Compared)

 A Roller Build

 Unlike the previously mentioned Birel, which comes with its engine and tires as standard, Top Kart offers this build as a ‘roller.’
-What this means is that all you’ll receive is the chassis itself with the engine mounted, no tires included.
+What this means is that you’ll receive the chassis itself with the engine mounted, but with no tires included.

 While this isn’t the end of the world (a lot of manufacturers do this as standard practice), it does make the overall build more expensive.
 Brand new, this kart in its roller state goes for around $3,000.
 New tires aren’t a huge expense of course, but I find it preferable to get a near-race-ready setup from the get-go.